ZFancy/Unleashing-Mask/README.md

 <p align="center"><em>Figure.</em> Framework overview of UM.</p>

 ## TL;DR
 Our work reveal an intermediate training stage with better out-of-distribution (OOD) discriminative capability of the well pre-trained model (on classifying the in-distribution (ID) data).
+By exploration from various perspective, we show the data-level characterisitics of ID data is also important for the OOD detection performance of the model.
 We propose Unleashing Mask to restore it of the given well-trained model for OOD detection, by fine-tuning with the estimated loss contraint to forget those relatively atypical ID samples.

 ## Setup